Don Monson: Oregon Ducks

 In December 2004, Gonzaga honored Monson with the second annual "Battle in Seattle Award", presented to an individual who has demonstrated a lifelong contribution to basketball in the Pacific Northwest.
 Marv Harshman was the inaugural recipient a year earlier.

 Adelaide 36ers

 In 1993, Monson was signed to coach the Adelaide 36ers who play in the National Basketball League in Australia.
-Monson only coached the 36ers for the 1993 NBL season, leading the team to a 14–14 record as the 36ers finished in 7th place, losing their Quarter-Final series in two games to the defending champion South East Melbourne Magic.
+Monson only coached the 36ers for the 1993 NBL season, leading the team to a 14–14 record as the 36ers finished in 7th place, losing their quarter-final series in two games to the defending champion South East Melbourne Magic.

 Although the 36ers had improved on their 1992 season record of 11-13 where they failed to reach the playoffs for only the second time since 1984, Monson was not retained as coach of the team and was replaced by former Cal Lutheran head coach Mike Dunlap for the 1994 season.

-Current
+Later life and death

-Monson currently resides in Spokane, as did his former boss and mentor Jud Heathcote, until Heathcote's death at 90 in August 2017.
+Monson later resided in Spokane, as did his former boss and mentor Jud Heathcote, until Heathcote's death at 90 in August 2017.
+Monson died on October 1, 2025, at the age of 92.